lfmenzel/bahn-display-board-coding-challenge/README.md

 # Known Issues and TODOs:
 - Server with db-vendo-client is not finished.
 Experimental
-- There are Stations without extIds (atm I filter them out)
-- Search and Select is not perfect after a Station is selected
 - There are probable more Vehicle Types
 - No Tests right now, beside the Components in Storybook
 - Quality of Response is not always good, so deal with edge cases